Czajnikowski/Czajnikowski.github.io/_posts/2017-04-29-dont-be-scared-of-subquery.md

 7 }
 {% endhighlight %}

 This is pretty clear - return all contacts that have some address which city is equal to `searchQuery`.
-Great our goal is achieved, so let's get back to `NSManagedObjects` and Core Data and see how we can leverage `SUBQUERY` to achieve the same goal while ensuring peak performance.
+Great our goal is achieved, so let's get back to `NSManagedObject`s and Core Data and see how we can leverage `SUBQUERY` to achieve the same goal while ensuring peak performance.

 The implementation that we left of is equivalent and syntactically close to what we want to achieve with `SUBQUERY`.
 Let's give our code some specific layout and see them side by side: